-U.S. measles cases in 2019 highest since 1994
+U.S. measles cases in 2019 highest since 1992

-(Reuters) - The United States recorded 971 cases of measles in the first five months of 2019, surpassing the total for any year since 1994, the U.S. Centers for Disease Control and Prevention said bit.ly/2Wc5UEd on Thursday.
+(Reuters) - The United States recorded 971 cases of measles in the first five months of 2019, surpassing the total for any year since 1992, the U.S. Centers for Disease Control and Prevention said on Thursday.

 Public health officials blame the resurgence on the spread of misinformation about vaccines.
 A vocal fringe of parents opposes vaccines, believing, contrary to scientific studies, that ingredients in them can cause autism.